JakubicekRoman/NanoGeneNet/README.md

 The training of NanoGeneNet was performed on computational device with Intel Xeon E5-2603v4, 16 GB RAM and graphical card nVidia Titan Xp, 12 GB GDDR5.
 The network was realized in Python 3.9 with the PyTorch library.

 Code can be executed by "Main_demo.py" script.
 There ie also available a example singal for testing.
+The script is prepared only for using on device with GPU.
-To execute, that requests the installation of:
+To execute, that requests to install this packages: pytorch h5py numpy matplotlib cudatoolkit